18F/about_yml/README.md

 # `.about.yml` schema and tools

-The `.about.yml` mechanism allows an project to publish and maintain metadata that can be easily maintained by project owners, that is visible and accessible to interested parties, and that can be harvested and processed by tools and automated systems.
+The `.about.yml` mechanism allows a project to publish and maintain metadata that can be easily maintained by project owners, that is visible and accessible to interested parties, and that can be harvested and processed by tools and automated systems.
 It is implemented using the